icoretech/autopathcomment/README.md

 Option A (automated): Merge the Release Please PR that it opens.
 It will tag and publish a GitHub Release; the Release workflow will build, attach the `.vsix`, and publish to Marketplace.

 Option B (manual): Bump the version locally: `npm version x.y.z` and push the tag `vX.Y.Z`.
 The Release workflow will package and publish to Marketplace.

+### Release Flow at a Glance

+- Work as usual and write Conventional Commits (`feat:`, `fix:`, etc.).
+- Release Please opens a release PR that bumps version and updates CHANGELOG.
+- Merge the release PR → a tag `vX.Y.Z` is created.
+- The `Release` workflow builds the VSIX and publishes to Marketplace (with `VSCE_PAT`).

 ## Usage